Myths About TEAS Testing Procedures

 The Test of Essential Academic Skills (TEAS) is a comprehensive assessment, developed and organized by The Assessment Technologies Institute (ATI).
-In fact, this test is popularly addressed as the ATI TEAS Testing, thus, setting it apart from the nursing entrance tests of other sources.
+In fact, this test is popularly addressed as the TEAS, thus, setting it apart from the nursing entrance tests of other sources.

-If this is the first time ever, you are reading about the TEAS test, you must be introduced to certain basic facts about the test, which are listed below:
+If this is the first time ever, you are reading about the TEAS, you must be introduced to certain basic facts about the test, which are listed below:

 - Eligibility: Prospective nursing students can take this test as a part of the admission requirements for entry into a nursing school.
 Other eligibility criteria for test takers need to be checked from the school of nursing where you intend to apply.

-- Versions: There are two versions of the TEAS test: TEAS version V and TEAS version 3/4.
-However, each nursing program has its own requirements for the TEAS version, which you must check from your school.
-As a matter of fact, the most commonly accepted version is the TEAS version V.
+- Versions: There are two versions of the TEAS: Version V and Version 3/4.
+However, each nursing program has its own requirements from the TEAS, which you must check from your school.
+However, the most commonly accepted version is the TEAS version V.

-- Formats: The ATI TEAS testing is available in two formats; namely, the paper and pencil format and the computerized format.
+- Formats: The exam is available in two formats; namely, the paper and pencil format and the computerized format.
 In general, a TEAS test centre offers only one of the two formats of the test.
 Hence, the format of the test that you will be taking depends on the test centre of your choice.

-- Question Pattern and Types: The TEAS test is a 4-part, multiple-choice assessment with a total of 170 questions.
+- Question Pattern and Types: It is a 4-part, multiple-choice assessment with a total of 170 questions.
 Reading, Mathematics, Science and English Language and Usage are the four sections of the test.
 These sections get a share of 48 questions, 34 questions, 54 questions and 34 questions in the above-mentioned order.

 - Duration: The total duration of the test is 209 minutes, out of which 58 minutes are allotted for the Reading section, 51 minutes for Mathematics, 66 minutes for Science and 34 minutes for English.

-- Scoring and Reporting: The ATI TEAS testing has no minimum or passing score for the test.
+- Scoring and Reporting: There is no minimum or passing score for the test.
 The test scores are reported as four composite scores, one for each test area.
 Apart from the composite scores, sixteen sub-scores for individual sub-areas of the test are also provided.
 Usually, when you take the test in your nursing school, the scores are directly reported to your school.
 If the test is taken in another school, you might have to either submit a transcript to your school or request ATI to report the scores to your school.
 Again, the reporting procedure needs to be checked with individual schools.

 As mentioned earlier, the test questions come from your high-school courses of Science, Mathematics and English only.
-The ATI TEAS testing is intended to test your basic academic skills to get into nursing courses and not your knowledge on advanced nursing courses.
+It intends to test your basic academic skills to get into nursing courses and not your knowledge on advanced nursing courses.

 The test registration process is what you need to know, next.
 It involves the following steps:

-Registration for the ATI TEAS testing can be done through ATI only for a few selected test centers.
+Registration for this exam can be done through ATI only for a few selected test centers.
 However, registration with all other test centers can be done by directly contacting the test site through phone or email.

-A revision of your high-school courses is what you need to do for a good TEAS test preparation.
+A revision of your high-school courses is what you need to do for a good test preparation.
 Standard books are available which will help you in preparing for the test.
-The most popular TEAS test prep books are ATI TEAS testing manual, McGraw-Hill's prep books, Barron's prep books and Mometrix prep books.
+The most popular study material for TEAS include the official manual, McGraw-Hill's prep books, Barron's prep books and Mometrix prep books.

 A few students who gave both the versions of the test found the version V test harder than the other.
 However, there are yet others who have been successful with the version V test, as well.
 Hence, you must remember that your test scores depend upon the hard work and effort you put into the test preparation.